 We regret we cannot accept any liability if you or any member of your party are refused entry onto any transport or into any country due to failure on your part to carry correct documentation.
 If you or any member of your party is not a British citizen or holds a non British passport, you must check passport and visa requirements with the Embassy or Consulate of the country(ies) to or through which you are intending to travel.
 If failure to have any necessary travel or other documents results in fines, surcharges or other financial penalty being imposed on us, you will be responsible for reimbursing us accordingly.

-17. Financial security
+17. Financial protection

 As a UK registered company we act as the principle in compliance with the EC directive on Package Holidays, published in the United Kingdom as “SI3288 The Package Holiday, Package Travel, Package Tour regulations 1992″.

-Many of the flight-inclusive holidays on this website are financially protected by the ATOL scheme.
+a) Many of the flight-inclusive holidays on this website are financially protected by the ATOL scheme.
 But ATOL protection does not apply to all holiday and travel services listed on this website.
 Please ask us to confirm what protection may apply to your booking.
 If you do not receive an ATOL Certificate then the booking will not be ATOL protected.
 If you do receive an ATOL Certificate but all the parts of your trip are not listed on it, those parts will not be ATOL protected.
 For more information about financial protection and the ATOL Certificate go to: www.atol.org.uk/ATOLCertificate.

 b) Where no flights are included in your safari, or for clients not booking and paying in the UK, we operate a Trust Account for your protection.
 This means that in the unlikely event of our insolvency, any prepayments you have paid to us for your holiday will be refunded to you.